pharo-graphics/Bloc/src/BlocHost-Morphic.package/BlMorphicHostSpace.class/README.md

-I am a concrete implementation of a BlHostSpace.
+I am a host space created by BlMorphicHost.
-My responsibility is to control morphic window using unified host space api.
+I make it possible to embed Bloc space within arbitrary morphs.

-Depends on Bloc-Sparta
+For more information and example, please refer to BlMorphicHost.